We have the team to earn us a World Cup ticket - Nigeria coach Emmanuel Amuneke

-Nigeria coach, Emmanuel Amuneke is confident the Super Eagles will beat Ghana to one of the tickets to the FIFA World Cup in Qatar.
+Nigeria coach Emmanuel Amuneke is confident that the Super Eagles will beat Ghana to one of the tickets to the FIFA World Cup in Qatar.

 Both countries will be hoping to qualify for the World Cup after a disappointing Africa Cup of Nations, where Ghana exited at the group stage and Nigeria followed at the round of 16.